East Pier (Port Alfred) Surf Break

 Best Forecast Surf Conditions for East Pier (Port Alfred) this week:

-The surf forecast for East Pier (Port Alfred) over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 18) at 5AM.
-The primary swell is predicted to be 1.6m and 11s period with a secondary swell of 0.8m and 13s.
+The surf forecast for East Pier (Port Alfred) over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Aug 17) at 11PM.
+The primary swell is predicted to be 1.5m and 13s period.
 The wind is predicted to be offshore as the swell arrives.

 Wave TypeTime (SAST) & Date Wave Height & Period